PawelWielga/dihor-ha-components/README.md

 ## 📃 License

 MIT – use freely and contribute!
+See [LICENSE](LICENSE) for details.